icopy-site/awesome/docs/awesome/awesome-jquery.md

 ### Modals and Popups

-*Plugins for modals (https://github.com/petk/awesome-jquery/blob/master/dialog box/popups), tooltips, and similar popup windows.*
+*Plugins for modals (dialog box/popups), tooltips, and similar popup windows.*

 * [animatedModal.js](https://github.com/joaopereirawd/animatedModal.js) - Plugin for creating fullscreen modals with CSS3 transitions.
 You can use the transitions from `animate.css` or create your own.
 * [Avgrund](https://github.com/voronianski/jquery.avgrund.js) - Plugin for your modal boxes and popups with new concept of showing depth between popup and page.